ymcbzrgn/NeuralForge/CONTRIBUTING.md

 Feel free to:
 - Open an issue for bugs
 - Start a discussion for features
-- Join Discord for real-time chat
-- Email maintainers for security issues
+- Email maintainers for security issues (see SECURITY.md)

-**Thank you for contributing to making AI-assisted coding accessible to everyone!** 🎉
+**Thank you for considering contributing to NeuralForge!** 🎉

 ---

-*Remember: Every contribution, no matter how small, makes NeuralForge better for thousands of developers.*
+*Every contribution, no matter how small, helps build a better privacy-focused AI coding assistant.*